chaowang15/rgbdrecon/README.md

 - `s_fx, s_fy, s_cx, s_cy`: camera calibration matrix parameters.
 - `s_strDataPath, s_strTrajFile, s_strAssociationFile`: the relevant RGB-D data path.
 Note that the code needs an association file containing corrrespondence between color and depth images.
 See [TUM RGB-D dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset) for details.
 - `s_depthWidth, s_depthHeight, s_colorWidth, s_colorHeight`: color and depth image resolution.

+**Note for ICL-NUIM dataset**
+In the ICL-NUIM dataset, the intrinsic parameter fy is negative, and the original Voxel-hashing code will generate the final mesh with inverse y-direction.
+To fixe this, we made some corrections on the original poses.
+See function `readCameraPoseFromFile()` in `RGBDLocalDataReader.cpp` for details.
+Note that by this, you need to set fy as **positive**.